Hugo Rifkind

 Hugo James Rifkind (born 30 March 1977) is a British journalist.
-A columnist for The Times since 2005, he began presenting a Saturday morning programme on Times Radio in July 2020.
+He has been a columnist for The Times since 2005.
+He also presents a mid-morning show on Times Radio, Mondays to Thursdays (from Sept 2024.)
+From July 2020 (the station's launch) to September 2024, he presented a Saturday morning programme on Times Radio.
 He has been a regular guest on The News Quiz, on BBC Radio 4 since 2008.

-Rifkind writes "My Week", a diary parody from the perspective of somebody in the news that week.

 Early life and education

-Hugo Rifkind was born in 1977 in Edinburgh, the son of the Conservative Party politician Sir Malcolm Rifkind and his wife Edith, daughter of Polish airforce engineer Joseph Steinberg, who was imprisoned in Siberia after the annexation of Poland and lost his first wife and daughter.
+Hugo Rifkind was born in 1977 in Edinburgh, the son of the Conservative Party politician Sir Malcolm Rifkind and his wife Edith, daughter of Jewish Polish airforce engineer Joseph Steinberg, who was imprisoned in Siberia after the annexation of Poland and lost his first wife and daughter.

 Rifkind was educated at the independent Loretto School in Musselburgh, near Edinburgh, where, he has written, he was the only Jewish pupil.
 He also attended George Watson's College in Edinburgh before reading philosophy at Emmanuel College, Cambridge.